Massive action! This article shows you a simple and statistically sound way of increasing your odds of finding new clients as a freelancer.

 It’s a simple idea but it’s really powerful.
 Applying this idea to finding clients on a freelancer platform is very effective and usually leads to success.

-Many people struggle with finding clients on a freelancer platform.
+Many people struggle with finding clients on a freelancing platform.
 They apply for one or two freelancer projects and wait for a few days until they get a response.
 The response is usually negative because the probability of getting accepted for a gig is maybe 5-10% — even if you underbid people.
 Oftentimes, clients want to have freelancers who have a lot of experience with past projects.
 If you are just starting out, you cannot showcase your experience.

 So they apply for one or two projects and get rejected.
 If they are motivated, they try the same thing again.
 Only the super-committed ones repeat the same thing a third time.
 But after this fails too, they are out of the game.
-They are frustrated, argue that it’s not possible to earn money on freelancing platforms and go on with the next idea to make money online (on which they’ll fail, too).
+They are frustrated, argue that it’s not possible to earn money on freelancing platforms, and go on with the next idea to make money online (on which they’ll fail, too).

 Yet, it’s so simple to find clients.
 It’s a numbers game.